Marshall Gold Discovery SHP

 Visitors have the opportunity to try panning for gold in the American River and enjoy hikes and picnics under the riparian oak woodlands.
 Overlooking the beautiful river canyon, where the gold discoverer rests today, see California's first historic monument, the statue of James Marshall pointing at his gold discovery site .

-Throughout the year the park provides daily interpretive programs at the sawmill replica.
-Participate in special events, exhibits and "Living History Days" planned regularly throughout the year; contact the Gold Discovery Museum and Visitor Center for details.
+Come participate in tours or special events, see exhibits and "Living History Days" planned regularly throughout the year; contact the Gold Discovery Museum and Visitor Center for details.
 Marshall Gold Discovery State Historic Park is proud to now offer the Eureka Experience school and group programs, and gold panning lessons for park visitors.

 Group Reservations 2013-2014